Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 However, internal link issues can hamper a website’s efficient distribution of internal links.

-Link juice is equally distributed among all links on a page, including problematic links (broken links and nofollow links).
+Link juice is equally distributed among all links on a page, even when those links are pointed to problematic links, such as broken links and nofollow links.

-In the example above, all links received an equal amount of link juice (represented by the star), even if one led to a broken link.
-Instead of the functional pages receiving one and a half stars each, all linked pages received one star.
+Every link received an equal amount of link juice (represented by the star), even the broken page.
+Instead of the functional pages receiving one and a half stars each, all linked pages equally received the one star.

-That means not only does the link juice dissipate when pointing to broken links, but the remaining functional links will also receive lesser equity.
+This means that not only does link juice get wasted when pointing to broken links, but the remaining functional links also receive less equity.

-Fixing internal link issues means minimizing the presence of problematic links, which, in turn, ensures SEO value gets where it needs to be.
+Fixing internal link mistakes lets your minimize the presence of problematic links.
+This, in turn, ensures SEO value gets where it needs to be.

 To boost the site’s SEO potential